samuelfneumann/GoLearn/README.md

 - [ ] Gridworld wrapper that returns features as [x, y] instead of one-hot.
 This is much harder than one-hot for NNs.
 - [ ] Task AtGoal() -> argument should be Vector or *VecDense

-- [ ] Multi dimensional gaussian tree mlp is broken

 - [ ] For many linear agents, action/state values are computed more than once.
 The Policy computes the action/state values at each timestep, and the Learner computes the same state/action values for the timestep when learning.

 URGENT
-- [ ] `TdError` method needs to be updated for each algorithm that uses indexTileCoding
 - [ ] Accidentally changed specific, special -> environmentific in a bunch of files